 - Share a self-screening tool.
 Encourage the concerned student to use our online mental health screening tool and follow its suggestions about next steps.
 These anonymous screenings cover areas of mental health, including depression, anxiety, academic distress, eating concerns, frustration level, family stress, and alcohol use.

 - Help the student schedule an appointment.
 You can use our online scheduling tool or call the center.

-- Emergency Situations.
-If someone is talking about suicide or hurting someone else, contact emergency services immediately to keep the concerned student safe.
+- Emergency Situations: If someone is talking about suicide or hurting someone else, contact emergency services immediately to keep the student of concern safe.

 What do we do when